hitoshura25/gemini-workflow-bridge-mcp/README.md

   "response": "Gemini's response",
   "context_used": true,
   "token_count": 150000,
-  "context_id": "ctx_abc123"  // Included when context is used
+  "context_id": "ctx_abc123"
 }
 ```

+*Note: `context_id` is included when context is used and can be reused for subsequent calls.*

 ## Architecture